Roque Sáenz Peña

-Roque José Antonio del Sagrado Corazón de Jesús Sáenz Peña Lahitte (19 March 1851 – 9 August 1914) was an Argentine politician and lawyer who served as President of Argentina from 12 October 1910 to his death in office on 9 August 1914.

-He was the son of former president Luis Sáenz Peña.
-He was a candidate for an internal line called "modernist" within the National Autonomist Party.
+Roque José Antonio del Sagrado Corazón de Jesús Sáenz-Peña (19 March 1851 – 9 August 1914) was an Argentine politician and lawyer who served as President of Argentina from 12 October 1910 to his death in office on 9 August 1914.
+He was the son of former president Luis Sáenz-Peña.
+He was a candidate for an internal, modernist line within the National Autonomist Party.

-He was responsible for passing Law 8871, known as "Sáenz Peña Law", which greatly reformed the Argentine electoral system, making the vote secret, universal and compulsory for males over 18.
-This effectively ended the rule by electoral fraud of the conservative Argentine oligarchy, and paved the way for the rise of the Radical Civic Union in the first free elections of the country.
+He was responsible for passing Law 8871, known as "Sáenz-Peña Law", which greatly reformed the Argentine electoral system, making the vote secret, universal and compulsory for males over 18.
+This effectively ended the rule by electoral fraud of the conservative Argentine oligarchy, the Generation of '80, and paved the way for the rise of the Radical Civic Union in the first free elections of the country.

 Early life

-Roque Sáenz Peña was the son of Luis Sáenz Peña and Cipriana Lahitte.
-He came from a family of supporters of Rosas: his paternal and maternal grandparents, Roque Julián Sáenz Peña and Eduardo Lahitte, had been deputies of the Legislature during his government.
+Roque Sáenz-Peña was the son of Luis Sáenz-Peña and Cipriana du Cos de La Hitte.
+He came from a family of supporters of Rosas: his paternal and maternal grandparents, Roque Julián Sáenz-Peña and Eduardo du Cos de La Hitte, had been deputies of the Legislature during his government.
 After the defeat of Rosas in the Battle of Caseros, the federal tradition of the grandparents and the father, who did not change their convictions, kept them away from public service.
 He completed his secondary studies at the National School of Buenos Aires, under the direction of Amadeo Jacques.
 In 1875 he graduated as a doctor of law, with a thesis on "Legal status of foundlings."

 During the Revolution of 1874 he defended the authorities of the nation as Captain of Regiment, under the command of Luis María Campos.
 After the revolution, he was promoted to Second Commander of National Guards, but requested to be relieved of the ranks.
 Opponent of Bartolomé Mitre, he was a member of the Autonomist Party headed by Adolfo Alsina and in 1876 he was elected to a Deputy seat in the Legislature of the Province of Buenos Aires.
 He came to serve as president of the body at the age of 26, thus being one of the youngest presidents of the House.
 In 1877 he founded the Republican Party, together with Leandro Alem, Aristóbulo del Valle, Hipólito Yrigoyen, Lucio Vicente López, Pedro Goyena, José Manuel Estrada and Francisco Uriburu.

-In 1878, as a result of the dissidents produced within the autonomism due to the conciliation policy initiated by President Nicolás Avellaneda to which Sáenz Peña was opposed, he resigned from his position and ended up temporarily abandoning politics.
+In 1878, as a result of the dissidents produced within the autonomism due to the conciliation policy initiated by President Nicolás Avellaneda to which Sáenz-Peña was opposed, he resigned from his position and ended up temporarily abandoning politics.

-On 4 February 1887, he married Rosa Isidora González Delgado, daughter of the Mendoza politician Lucas González and Rosa Delgado ibarbaltz, in the Basilica of Our Lady of Pilar (Buenos Aires).
+On 4 February 1887, he married Rosa Isidora González, daughter of Mendoza's politician Lucas González and Rosa Delgado, in the Basilica of Our Lady of Pilar (Buenos Aires).